Welcome to the world of

 "We had a brilliant day!"

 Puppet Tree is taking folk dancing & drama into primary schools and giving children (& staff!) a day to remember.
-Recent visits to Bowbrook school, Peopleton and Red Hill Primary, Worcester, added real value to their focus on British Culture, giving every child from nursery to Year 6 the chance to experience folk dance and learn about the music and traditions associated with it
+Traditional dance, drama and folk music add real value to your focus on British Culture & British Values, giving every child from nursery to Year 6 the chance to experience folk dance and learn about the music and traditions associated with it

 .
 As an experienced Morris dancer and ceilidh caller, Ian provides a rich and varied insight into our nation's dancing heritage

 "Every child in the school, from nursery to Year 6, had a fantastic experience.
 A great chance for the children to experience live music and dance together.""

 "Twas the night before Christmas, and all through the house..."
 A brand new presentation of the famous poem by Clement Clarke Moore entertained visitors at Worcester Victorian Fayre - ideal for outdoor events throughout the winter.

 Bring ancient Egyptian creation myths to life, telling tales of Ra, Osiris, Thoth, Sekhmet and Nut using masks, music, shadow puppets and drama & present the stories to other classes to tremendous applause!

 The Destiny Project links to school's emphasis on British Values by encouraging pupils to think about what